One parent should never make a feeding decision for the child unilaterally…

 First shadowing Janet in the spring of 2013, Jessica was hired in May after being admitted to practice law in North Carolina.
 Janet regards Jessica as a “great litigator.”
 Among this and other attributes, her biggest strengths are her honesty and her ability to manage expectations.
 It is important for clients so that each has a clear picture of what to expect throughout the process.
 She is an excellent resource through the conflict of divorce and custody.

 If you hear “Go Big Blue” in the firm’s halls, it must be basketball season.
 Jessica is a hardcore University of Kentucky fan, so please don’t bring up the Louisville Cardinals.
 If it is football season you will likely see a lot of black and gold as she cheers on the Steelers.
-She dotes on three nephews, whom she says have her “wrapped around their little fingers.”
-Despite a busy work schedule, she tries to find balance in her life with her husband, also an attorney, two dogs named Boo and Amelia, a contrary turtle, travel, movies, and a regular “Boot Camp” workout after a long day.
+She dotes on three nephews and a niece, whom she says have her “wrapped around their little fingers.”
+Her heart belongs at home though with an adorable daughter, a strong newborn son, and her remarkable husband, also an attorney.
+Let’s not forget that she also stays busy with three dogs (Boo, Amelia, and Archer), a contrary turtle, movies, and a regular “Boot Camp” workout after a long day.

 Jessica was born in Alabama, but moved to Kentucky and later Pennsylvania with her family.
 After visiting East Carolina University, she fell in love with the eastern part of North Carolina.
 So she packed up, not knowing a soul and followed her heart.
 While studying in Greenville, she decided she was ready for another adventure and studied abroad in Konstanz, Germany.
 While living there for nine months, she reveled in her ability to constantly be surrounded by history.
 She would walk to Switzerland so frequently that the border patrol knew her by name.